Yankees Spring Training

 Unique ballpark fare

 There are plenty of concessions with plenty of options, so a wider variety of food is available here than at most spring training ballparks.
-Examples include deli sandwiches, deviled crabs and a meatball parmesan sub, which is sold at the same stand where you can get an 18" pizza...for $25!
-Draft beer is limited to two choices - Bud and Bud Light - while fountain drink service is provided by Pepsi.
+Longtime examples include deli sandwiches and a meatball parmesan sub, which is sold at the same stand where you can get an 18" pizza...for $25!
+Near the first base side pizza place, an Outback Steakhouse outpost sells what many consider to be the best (and most fattening) thing on the Tampa founded and based chain's menu: their Bloomin' Onion.
+Draft beer is primarily limited to two choices - Bud and Bud Light - but if you search the concourse you'll also find some stands selling Budweiser Select, Miller Lite and Yuengling.
+At every concession stand, fountain drink service is provided by Pepsi.

 Ballpark Area Info